Professor Andrew Wilson

-Senior Lecturer in Forensic and Archaeological Sciences
+Chair in Forensic & Archaeological Sciences

 Expertise: Biological Anthropology, archaeological human remains, ancient keratin remains, Mummy Studies, mummified human/faunal remains

-Andrew’s research interests lie at the interface between archaeological science, forensic science and conservation science.
+Dr Wilson’s research interests lie at the interface between archaeological science, forensic science and conservation science.

 He has led a number of digitisation and visualisation projects and is currently part of a research team creating a ‘Virtual Bradford.’
 The world first, high tech project will create a 3D digital replica of the city, almost identical to the real thing, which could revolutionise council planning, traffic management as well as a myriad of other possible uses.